qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/fixgeometry.rst

 When deletion of a vertex results in a duplicate vertex (when a spike vertex is deleted), the duplicate vertex is deleted to keep a single vertex and preserve topology.

+.. attention:: This algorithm removes the vertex at the reported small angles,
+    generating new segments that may form a new small angle.

 .. figure:: img/fix_geometry_angle.png
    :align: center